7 Ways to Reduce Your Risk of Injury

 Injuries can occur when our bodies are unable to handle the load or stress placed upon them.
 Whether we are doing too much exercise at one time, or have not allowed our bodies the time to properly adapt to the training we are doing.
 This happens whether you are a newbie or a seasoned vet in the exercise world.

-Let’s dive into some ways to prevent injuries, to keep you exercising and staying healthy.
+Let’s dive into some ways to prevent injuries, keep you exercising, and stay healthy.

-One way to reduce the risk of injury is to make sure we warm-up and cool down.
+One way to reduce the risk of injury is to make sure we warm up and cool down.
 This is a common statement in the exercise world, but it’s vital.
-By warming up, it increases our body temperature, processes, increases blood flow to muscles and increases the oxygen in our tissues.
-In doing this, we are giving our bodies the nutrients and supplies it needs to safely exercise and to reduce risk of injury.
+Warming up increases our body temperature increases blood flow to muscles and increases the oxygen in our tissues.
+In doing this, we are giving our bodies the nutrients and supplies it needs to safely exercise and to reduce the risk of injury.
 Cool-downs are also just as important.
 It decreases our risk of blood pooling, and reverses the body processes that have been increased during our workout back down to our “baseline”.

 There is a common expression in the fitness world, “No pain, no gain,” but this is not true.
-We can improve each day without pushing THROUGH our injuries.
-Most injuries are not ones you need to push through the pain, and at the end of the day, it does not get you any further ahead.
-It might just set you back.
-There is a difference between being uncomfortable and being in pain, and acknowledging that is key.
-If an injury does occur, it is important to reduce the amount of work we are doing, BUT also keep moving.
-There is a lot of research that shows that it is important to continue to do light activity, instead of just resting completely.
-This is an important ingredient in recovering from an injury, to prevent de-training effects, AND to give the tissue some good input to help it heal.
+We can improve each day without pushing through our injuries.
+Pushing through injuries does not get you further ahead and might just set you back.
+There is a difference between being uncomfortable and being in pain.
+Acknowledging that is key.
+If an injury does occur, reduce the amount of work you are doing, but keep moving.
+Research shows that we should continue doing light activities instead of just resting completely.
+This prevents de-training effects and gives the tissue some good input to help it heal.

-People assume that injuries result from an “over-loading,” or “over-working” problem, but the opposite can also be true.
-Under-loading an area can also be a risk for injury.
+People assume that injuries result from overloading, or overworking, but the opposite can also be true.
+Underloading an area can also be a risk for injury.
 As people have under-loaded tissues, then jump into strenuous exercise, it can be a big reason why people get injured.
-Finding that fine line is important and why finding a professional to help is important.
+Finding that fine line is important.

-A lot of our improvement comes from OUTSIDE of exercise.
+A lot of our improvement comes from outside of exercise.
 While our bodies are doing the work, we must have other things in check to supplement that exercise and to be able to recover and continue improving.
-These areas are nutrition, water intake, sleep, stress, and overall rest.
+These factors include nutrition, water intake, sleep, stress, and rest.

-Nutrition: We must take in appropriate amounts of food to recover from the exercise we are doing.
-As we exercise, our muscles break down and the foods we eat build them back up.
-If we do not take in appropriate nutrition over time, we can increase our risk of injury.
+Nutrition: We must consume appropriate amounts of quality food to recover from the exercise we are doing.
+As we exercise, our muscles break down, and the foods we eat build them back up.
+If we do not consume appropriate nutrition over time, we can increase our risk of injury.

 Water Intake: We all know the importance of water intake.
 It improves overall health, but in short, it helps to regulate all bodily processes to allow us to recover from our workouts.

 Sleep/Rest: Getting adequate sleep allows our body to focus on repairs to our musculoskeletal system.
-Fullagar et. al. express a positive correlation between quantity and quality of sleep causing increases in performance and recovery.
-This can affect our ability to adapt and handle stressors such as exercise and allows us to improve our exercise capacity.
-If we do not prioritize this, our bodies can get repeatedly worn down.
+Sleep can affect our ability to adapt and handle stressors such as exercise.
+Sleep also allows us to improve our exercise capacity.
+If we do not prioritize sleep, our bodies can get worn down.

 Stress: This is a big one that gets overlooked.
-If our lives are full of “stress” whether it comes from exercise-related stress on our bodies, not giving our bodies the nutrients it needs, not sleeping, personal/work stress, it makes it harder for our bodies to recover fully after exercise which leads to an increased risk of injury.
+If our lives are full of stress, whether it comes from exercise-related-stress on our bodies, not giving our bodies the nutrients it needs, not sleeping, or personal/work stress, it makes it harder for our bodies to recover fully after exercise, which leads to an increased risk of injury.

 All the above will not necessarily prevent you from getting an injury, but it does help to reduce the risk of injury.
 Reducing the risk of injury by just 1% can be crucial and can keep us exercising longer while living a healthy life for years to come.

-About the author: Dr. Kaytlyn Wells is a Doctor of Physical Therapy and specializes in sports performance rehab for athletes and active individuals.
-She attended Missouri State University and received her Doctorate of Physical Therapy, as well as a Bachelor’s Degree in Exercise and Movement Science.
+About the Author: Dr. Kaytlyn Wells is a Doctor of Physical Therapy specializing in sports performance rehab for athletes and active individuals.
+She graduated from Missouri State University with a Doctorate in Physical Therapy and a Bachelor’s Degree in Exercise and Movement Science.